 Joseph Reimer has been at Brandeis since 1986.
 During his tenure at the university, he has been director of the Hornstein Program and the Institute for Informal Jewish Education.
 Trained as a developmental psychologist, he has written several books and many articles on moral education, kibbutz education and Jewish education.
 He is considered by many as a leading expert on experiential Jewish education.

 Aviva Scheur teaches ED 253 Improving Teaching and Learning in the Classroom and serves as a coach in the Brandeis Teacher Leadership Program.
-She also works as the Shin Shin supervisor for the Combined Jewish Philanthropies in Boston.
-Previously, she served as education director at several synagogues, and was the head of the Tanakh department and leader of professional development at Gann Academy.
+Previously, she worked as the Shin Shin supervisor for the Combined Jewish Philanthropies in Boston, as education director at several synagogues, and as the head of the Tanakh department and leader of professional development at Gann Academy.
 Aviva has taught Pedagogy of Tanakh in the Brandeis MAT Program, presented at many conferences on teaching and learning and is a contributing author to The Power of Teacher Rounds: A Guide for Facilitators, Principals, and Department Chairs, by Vivian Troen and Katherine C. Boles.

 Rachel Kramer Theodorou has been a classroom elementary and ESL teacher for more than 20 years in both public and private schools.
 Alongside her practical work, Rachel consults with Waltham Public Schools, MATSOL, EDCO and the Waltham Family School on matters ranging from instructional practices for teaching English Learners, to promoting ESL teacher leadership in professional development, and in methods for forging productive family relationships between school and home.